Lagg/steam-backlog/README.md

 volatile to make a pypi-able setuptools package but it'll likely remain as a single file so you should just be able to drop it into your import path.
 See the docstrings for further documentation.

+## Dedicated ignore file ##

+Since my ignore CSVs started getting quite large (after all, HLTB times are often overestimated and I didn't want finished stuff showing in revisit lines)  I added a dedicated format for more expressively adding ignored games.
+Its syntax is similar to git's interactive rebasing.
+Lines starting with `#` are ignored and otherwise the first token is interpreted as an app ID.
+Example:

+    # This is a comment
+    440 This will be interpreted as TF2's app ID
+    But this line will probably lead to an error since "But" isn't an app ID

+Not only does this make it a little easier to see at a glance what you ignored but it also allows you to directly paste chunks from the output TSVs and keep a little notepad of why you blocked it.

 ## Interpreting the output ##

 Though the column layout is subject to change, the output format for suggested games to play and revisit are simple tab-separated values.
 The following is a